kevinlin1/kevinlin1.github.io/_posts/2019-03-29-Teaching-Faculty-Job-Search.md

 I found the entire job search process incredibly enjoyable and a rare opportunity to broaden my perspective through meeting over a hundred academics in the span of a few months.
-I couldn't have asked for any better way to cap off my five year project at UC Berkeley, and I am very grateful to the faculty, staff, and students in the EECS Department for their perpetual support.
+I couldn't have asked for any better way to cap off my five year experience at UC Berkeley, and I am grateful to the faculty, staff, and students in the EECS Department for their perpetual support.